-Sean and I came from two different worlds of ribs.
+Sean and I came from two different worlds of Smoked Ribs.
 I used to like them finger-licking juicy, fall-off-the-bone tender and drowning in sauce.
 He liked them dry (no sauce).
 He’s since helped me evolve to the dark side and abandon my former preference, which I’ve learned is really a result of overcooked meat, with sauce that just masks the smoke flavor (or, in many cases growing up, bad meat).

 We’ve come to a place of harmony in our rib journey.
 How romantic.

 “Dry ribs” (aka salt and pepper, no sauce)

 One thing we didn’t anticipate though, was that in competition, our style is not what the judges’ want — At least competitions here in the Pacific Northwest, where we live and compete and also run a BBQ catering company.